Ainuralin/flood-predictor/README.md

 # 🌊 Flood Risk Prediction Web App

 A web application for predicting flood risk using both classification and regression machine learning models.
-Built with FastAPI, styled with HTML/CSS, and deployable on Render.
+Built with FastAPI, styled with HTML/CSS.

 ## 📦 Features